VinaFu/Azure-900/README.md

                   - stop paying for resources when they not needed.

-Azure Architecture/ Cloud Service Models:
+Cloud Service Models:

+      On Premises: customer do all the things
       IaaS provides access to resources such as virtual machines and virtual storage: Google compute engine infrastructure = actual servers
             scaling is fast; X own hardware
             pay-as-you-go
+            agile
+            No CapEx no upfront costs
+            Consumption-based model(OpEx)
             allows to deploy [VMs + Networks + Physical Buildings + storage] in a cloud PaaS provides execution environments, application development, and deployment tools: Azure, AWS supports web application life cycle
             avoid license hell
             develop apps by themselves
             don't maintain/update the infrastructure
+            No CapEx no upfront costs
+            Extra agile
+            less hardware and software skills needed
+            Consumption-based model(OpEx)
             [IaaS + Middleware + Tools] deploy Web servers, database and development tools in a cloud SaaS provides software as a service to end-users: Google, Salesforce Providing a managed service
-            pay an access fee to use
+            pay an access fee to use/ pay-as-you-go
+            No CapEx no upfront costs
+            agile
             no maintenance and latest features
             software stored in a central location and customers access via subscription basis [PaaS + Apps] allows to run apps in cloud e.g Office 365